Moving to South Korea

 Public vs Private

 Korea's National Health Insurance Service (NHIS) covers all residents, including foreign nationals.
 The system combines public funding with private providers, offering universal coverage with relatively low out-of-pocket costs.
-Private hospitals and clinics operate alongside public facilities, often providing shorter wait times and more amenities. ###
+Private hospitals and clinics operate alongside public facilities, often providing shorter wait times and more amenities.
+(Our relocation quiz recommends the best visa for your situation.)

 Quality Rating